 About

-I'm a PhD student and Research Collaborator at IMT School for Advanced Studies Lucca.
-I submitted my thesis for review in March 2025 and expect to defend it in June 2025.
+I'm a Research Collaborator at IMT School for Advanced Studies Lucca.
+I succesfully defended my thesis "Experimental Methods For Policy Anaysis" in June 2025.
 I'm currently on the job market.

 My research focuses on evaluating the social effects of Health Policies using tools and theories from Behavioral Economics, Experimental Economics, Microeconometrics and Data Science.